teaching-repositories/business-report-example/README.md

-# Business Report Example with Python Notebook
+# Business Report Project - Example

 Welcome to our GitHub repository!
 This repository demonstrates how to use a Python notebook (Jupyter Notebook) to create a comprehensive and interactive business report.
 We guide you through the step-by-step process of creating such a report, which includes data analysis, data visualization, report writing, and presenting results in a readable and professional format.